amnestywebsite/amnesty-death-penalty/README.md

 See https://www.naturalearthdata.com/downloads/50m-cultural-vectors/ - Admin 0 – Breakaway, disputed areas

 ### Get the two shapefiles into a separate geojson file
-ogr2ogr -f GeoJSON -where "name IN ('Golan Heights', 'Western Sahara')" disputed.json ne_50m_admin_0_breakaway_disputed_areas/ne_50m_admin_0_breakaway_disputed_areas.shp
+If using ogr2ogr rather than mapshaper you can use the following command: ogr2ogr -f GeoJSON -where "name IN ('Golan Heights', 'Western Sahara')" disputed.json ne_50m_admin_0_breakaway_disputed_areas/ne_50m_admin_0_breakaway_disputed_areas.shp

 ### Get the two shapefiles into a separate geojson file